Early Scholars Program

 Campion College invites Year 11 and 12 students, as well as home-schooled students in their final years of schooling, to apply for our 2025 Early Scholars Program.
 This program allows students to complete a first-year (Level 100) university unit and use it as an alternative admission pathway into Campion College’s Bachelor of Arts in the Liberal Arts.

 This year’s intensive will focus on PHI103: Socrates and the Examined Life, a foundational philosophy unit exploring themes in Plato’s Apology.
-Participants will attend on-campus classes over four days during the September school holidays, gaining a taste of university life in our unique academic setting.
+Participants will attend on-campus classes over five days during the September school holidays, gaining a taste of university life in our unique academic setting.

 What’s involved: